AleCamplani/FPGA_track_lab/README.md

 [Signup at this link](https://github.com/) to create a new Github profile.

 To generate a new SSH key, type in your Git Bash terminal:
   > $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 On the top right of the Github page, click on your profile icon and select Settings.
 Go to SSH and GPG key.

-In the Git Bash type the command:
+In the Git Bash terminal type the command:
   > cat ~/.ssh/id_rsa.pub

 copy the output in the SSH dedicated space on the Github page and save it.